-This easy creamy Swedish meatballs recipe, made using frozen meatballs (or make your own), is served over egg noodles and is one of our favorite recipes to make for dinner during the week.
+Made using frozen meatballs (or make your own) and a creamy onion-mushroom sauce.
+Serve over buttered egg noodles — a favorite recipe to make for dinner during the week.

 No trip to Ikea required.
 Although, there are plenty of other very valid reasons to go to Ikea... 🙂

 This 5-Ingredient recipe incorporates a very delicious and creamy Swedish-inspired sauce you'll love because it tastes great and is so simple to make!

 This is one of those, throw everything into your crockpot recipes.
 It's simple and tastes great!

-You are using pre-cooked, frozen meatballs.
-So you just need to ensure they are heated.
+Remember, if you are using pre-cooked, frozen meatballs.
+So you just need to ensure they are heated through.

 This recipe is not meant to be an authentic recipe for Swedish meatballs.
-But but inspired by the signature dish, however the cooking process is made easy.
+The flavors are inspired by the signature dish, however the cooking process is made easy.

-Traditional Swedish meatballs are made from beef and pork blend and are spice with all spice and nutmeg.
+Traditional Swedish meatballs are made from beef and pork blend and are seasoned with allspice and nutmeg.
 They are homemade.
-We’re not doing all that here.
+We're not doing all that here.
 You can.
 Totally do it if you want.
 But the following recipe is for a quick and easy version of this delicious dish.

 Make your own cream-of sauce.